Paper Painting Collage with Elizabeth St. Hilaire

 The matrix I use is a wet slab of clay.
 Wet colored clay slips and wet colored clays are used as my “inks”.
 They are applied to the wet slab, one color over another until the clay is leather-hard.
 A dampened substrate is placed over the slab and rolled with a wooden rolling pin [my press].
 The pressure from the rolling pin pulls a thin layer of clay from the slab.
 Many monoprints can be pulled without recharging the slab.
 Get ready to use clay in a very different way.
 Students can pay their fee to Mitch directly by calling his cell, (302-545-4839), to give him their credit card info, or send a check to Mitch Lyons, PO Box 40, New London, PA 19360.
 To learn more, visit www.mitchlyons.com

 Free Children’s Art: Free guided activities provided by local artists for school age children.
 You must register for each session individually by calling the IAA gallery at 904-261-7020 or signing up in person at the gallery desk.
-The next sessions are March 18, April 29, May 27.
-There are 2 groups, one for children ages 6-10 from 10 to 11 AM and a group for youngsters 10 and above from 11:15 until 12:30.
+Classes meet from 11:15 AM until 12:30 PM on the following Saturdays: June24, July 22, August 26, September 23, October 21, November 25 and December 16, 2017.
+There is also a morning camp during the week of July 17-21.
+Please call the IAA gallery to check on space availability.

 Portrait Group: Come join other artists in creating art with the benefit of a live model.
 Just $5 to participate.
 No advanced registration required.
 There is no instruction but plenty of positive support from fellow artists.
-Tuesdays, March 7, 14, 28, April 11 & 25, May 9 from 7 to 9 PM and Saturday, March 18 from 9:30 AM to noon.
-Saturday, May 20 from 5 until 8 PM is their annual OFF THE WALL show.
+SESSIONS WILL RESUME IN THE FALL.
 For more information, call Paul Massing at 904- 321-0738.